 The Active Learning Trust seeks to promote a tolerant and informed view of the world and holds no political, cultural or religious affiliations.

 The school works collaboratively with the co-located secondary school to deliver a stimulating and relevant curriculum for our learners.
 We have developed a progressive curriculum which is integrated so that students can be entered for the most appropriate assessment method appropriate to their needs.
+We aim to prepare students for their next step into education, work, independent or supported living.

 We strive to improve our methods and practice to provide the best we can for our pupils.
 Each pupil follows their own learning pathway which is tailored to their needs and abilities.
-Each pathway has a colour but on occasions pupils may take a combination of two pathways if it is appropriate for the stage of development they are at Each pathway encompasses the core elements of learning in English, Maths, Science and the foundation subjects all differentiated to a level that is relevant and meaningful to our students.
+Each pathway has a colour but on occasions pupils may take a combination of two pathways if it is appropriate for the stage of development they are at.
+Each pathway encompasses the core elements of learning in English, Maths, Science and the foundation subjects all differentiated to a level that is relevant and meaningful to our students.